 Work visa to Montenegro

 To cross the Montenegrin border for the purpose of employment, foreign nationals need a long-term visa type D, which allows them to stay in the country 90 to 180 days.
 The documents are submitted by the applicant in person at the Embassy of Montenegro in the country of permanent residence not earlier than one month before the planned trip.
 The application for a work visa takes 10-14 days to be processed.
-The consular fee for Russians is 35 EUR, about 60 for Ukrainians, and 62 for Belarusians.
 After arrival in the country, it is possible to apply for a residence permit in Montenegro.

 Documents for opening a work visa